kubernetes/community/contributors/design-proposals/admission_control_event_rate_limit.md

 }

 type Limit struct {
-	// Type of limit.
+	// Type of limit
-	// The following are valid values.
-	// "server": limits are maintained against all events received by the server
-	// "namespace": limits are maintained against events from each namespace
-	// "user": limits are maintained against events from each user
-	// "source+object": limits are maintained against events from each source+object Type string `json:"type"`
+	Type LimitType `json:"type"`

 	// Maximum QPS of events for this limit
 	QPS float32 `json:"qps"`

-	// Maximum burst for throttle of events for this limit Burst int ` json:"burst"`
+	// Maximum burst for throttle of events for this limit Burst int64 ` json:"burst"`

-	// Maximum number of limits to maintain.
-If room is needed in the cache for a
+	// Size of the LRU cache for this limit.
+If a bucket is evicted from the cache,
-	// new limit, then the least-recently used limit is evicted, resetting the
+	// then the stats for that bucket are reset.
+If more events are later received
-	// stats for that subset of the universe.
+	// for that bucket, then that bucket will re-enter the cache with a clean slate,
+	// giving that bucket a full Burst number of tokens to use.
 	//
-	// For example, if the type of limit is "namespace" and the limit for
-	// namespace "A" is evicted, then the next event received from namespace "A"
-	// will use reset stats, enabling events from namespace "A" as though no
-	// events from namespace "A" have yet been received.
+	// The default cache size is 4096.
 	//
-	// If the type of limit is "server", then CacheSize is ignored and can be
+	// If LimitType is ServerLimitType, then CacheSize is ignored.
-	// omitted.
+	// +optional
-	CacheSize int `json:"cacheSize"`
+	CacheSize int64 `json:"cacheSize,omitempty"`
 }
 ```